marchoeppner/eutaxpro/docs/usage.md

 --run_name pipeline-test
 ```

-In this example, both `--reference_base` and the choice of software provisioning are already set in the local configuration and don't have to provided as command line argument.
+In this example, both `--reference_base` and the choice of software provisioning are already set in the local configuration `lsh` and don't have to provided as command line argument.
 In addition, you can set additional site-specific parameters, such as your local resource manager, node configuration (CPU, RAM, wall time), desired cache directory for the configured package/container software etc.

 ## Specifying pipeline version